Lady Anne Berry: Horticulture

 In 1965 Berry joined the International Dendrology Society (IDS).
 In the 1970s she chaired the tours committee for nine years until about 1983.
 She then became chairperson of the society for nearly five years.
 In 1970 she visited New Zealand and went to see Eastwoodhill Arboretum, Ngatapa, Gisborne.
 Its founder, William Douglas Cook had died a few years before.
 "Despite its then run-down condition it was to me a very impressive collection, at that time managed single-handedly by Bill Crooks", she remembered.
 In 1977 a group of members of the IDS visited New Zealand again.
 She then nominated Eastwoodhill for the first brass plaque presented by the IDS for tree collections of outstanding merit.
 She then visited Abbotsford Arboretum (now Hackfalls Arboretum), the creation of Bob Berry for the first time.

 In 1979 Berry started a small nursery at Rosemoor.
 By 1987 the catalogue had expanded to over 1000 items.
 She developed a collection of less common trees, and of Hollies (Ilex) and Dogwood (Cornus), later resulting in Rosemoor holding part of the UK NCCPG National Collection for these plants.

 In 1980 her husband died.
 In 1988 she offered Rosemoor to the Royal Horticultural Society (RHS): the house and the garden (8 acre), and the remaining 32 acre of the estate, that was farmland.
 By 1990 Rosemoor was opened as a "garden for all seasons".

 In 1990 Berry led a group of IDS members to Hackfalls Arboretum for the second time.
 She married Bob Berry later that same year.
 "The story of Bob and Anne Berry of Hackfalls is a classic one in terms of the bonds created by dendrology".
 The marriage took place in England, but they came to live at Tiniroto.

-In July 2006 Bob and Anne Berry left Hackfalls Station to live in Gisborne town.
+In July 2006, Lady Anne and her husband left Hackfalls Station to live in Gisborne town.
 Bob Berry died in 2018 aged 102; Lady Anne died 18 September 2019, three months short of her 100th birthday.